Pusser's

-Pusser's Rum is a brand name of rum produced by Pusser's Rum Ltd., based in the British Virgin Islands.
+Pusser's Rum is a brand name of rum produced by Pusser's Rum Ltd., which was founded in British Virgin Islands, and has been headquartered in Charleston, South Carolina, since 2013.
 Nine years after the Royal Navy discontinued the daily rum ration in 1970, the company was founded to produce the rum from the original Royal Navy recipe, using a blend of five West Indian rums.